BharatSahAIyak/whitelabel-bot/README.md

 # Kisai Bot

 Kisai Bot is an advanced chatbot designed to assist farmers with various tasks farming techniques and problems.
+This application is based on [Stencil UI](https://github.com/SamagraX-Stencil/stencil-web) and it's components.

 ## Table of Contents